shell845/awesome-museum/README.md

 Data analysts from travel industry can use this project output to predict if a museum will be popular with market, and study what factors make a museum popular.

-Museum staff can get intuitve feedback on how visitors view their museum.
+Museum staff can get intuitive feedback on how visitors view their museum.

 ## Other scenarios